-Bobrovsky stops 41 shots as Blue Jackets beats Sabres 3-1
+Bobrovsky stops 41 shots as Blue Jackets beat Sabres 3-1

 Bobrovsky got his league-leading 41st win, following a 1-0 shutout win over Philadelphia on Saturday in which he had 36 saves.

+''We put a lot of pressure on Bobrovsky in the first (period),'' Buffalo coach Dan Bylsma said. ''We had a couple good, grade A, in-tight chances and second chances, but a good portion of the shots were not with enough traffic on Bobrovsky to get one by him.''

-Evan Rodrigues scored for Buffalo, and Anders Nilsson had 26 saves as the Sabres lost for the first time in three games.
+Evan Rodrigues scored for Buffalo , and Anders Nilsson had 26 saves as the Sabres lost for the first time in three games.

+''Honestly I think we were the better team today,'' Nilsson said. ''We deserved to win, but Bobrovsky played great for them.
+We put a lot of pressure on him and we created a lot of chances, and he had the bounces on his side for sure.''

 Quincey started the scoring with 5:13 left in the first period.
-He was in position when a Buffalo player swept the puck away from the net after a rebound, and he found the back of the net with a wrister from the slot through heavy traffic.
+He was in position when a Buffalo player swept the puck away from the net after a rebound, and he found the back of the net with a wrister through some heavy traffic in front.

 Atkinson got another one three minutes later when he caught up to pass from Seth Jones on a rush and beat Nilsson on the short side.
 It was Atkinson's first point in five games.